-Having many friends from other countries exposed me to different style of birthday celebration.
+Having many friends from other countries exposed me to different style of birthday celebrations.
 In many of it, foreigners opt to go Dutch.
-Everyone pay for the meal ordered and collect money to cover the meal of the birthday person.
+Everyone pays for their own meal and chip in to cover the birthday person’s meal.
 To end the celebration, a present is usually given.
-There is of course a celebration where everyone is invited and the cost borne by the birthday person, but it’s quite rare.
+There is of course a celebration where everyone is invited, and the cost borne by the birthday person, but it’s quite rare.

 As I grew up, birthday celebration changes, not much, but at least birthday no longer involved rotten eggs.
 Birthday person is still socially pushed to take their friends out for lunch or dinner.
 Upon wishing happy birthday, a friend (or acquaintance) will unashamedly ask the venue for lunch or dinner.
 The main problem is that Indonesians have too many friends; I think it’s because we categorized everyone as friend and do not segregate them into different level of friendship i.e acquaintance, travel buddy, colleagues or class mate.
 Everyone that you meet, even for an hour, is a friend; hence more than 1000 Facebook friends.

 Another problem, Indonesians do not know how to say NO to such request.
 They feel bad if they do not invite people for lunch or dinner.
-Consequently, someone who has lot of ‘friends’ has to throw few dinners (and or karaoke) with different group.
-Wallet and credit cards will of course scream in pain as many of these friends often order the expensive meal (and pretended to forget the present).
-Amazingly, Indonesians do not mind to feed these friends (or maybe they do mind, but they couldn’t say that), even if the price to pleased these friends will make them live on budget for the next few months.
+Consequently, someone who has lot of ‘friends’ must throw few dinners (and or karaoke) with different group.
+Wallet and credit cards will of course “scream in pain” as many of these friends often order the expensive meal (and pretended to forget the present).
+Amazingly, Indonesians do not mind feeding these friends (or maybe they do mind, but they couldn’t say that), even if the price to please these friends will make them live on budget for the next few months.

-Place where I work celebrate birthday differently.
-The birthday person usually buys the cake, give it to another colleague and the colleague will arrange a so-called surprise celebration.
+I celebrate birthday different at work.
+The birthday person has to buy the cake themselves, give it to a colleague who will arrange a so-called surprise celebration.
 The birthday person has to act surprised (and touched) by this act of love and thank everyone.
 If the birthday person wishes, lunch can be arranged, but there is no social pressure for this.
 People gather, chat and laugh together over a nice cake.
 Simpler yet nicer.

 What about me?
 I am very selective in inviting friends for my birthday.
 Call me proud, call me miser, I do not care.
-For me, birthday is a moment that I shall only spend with family and closed friends over a nice meal to celebrate life.
+For me, birthday is a moment that I shall only spend with family and close friends over a nice meal to celebrate life.
 Present is not something that I care about, presence is.
-However, I do appreciate birhday card more than the present.
+I do appreciate birthday card more than the present.